-Following the gluten-free diet is currently the only accepted treatment for celiac disease.
-While there is a lot of information online about the gluten-free diet, appointments with a dietitian skilled in celiac disease are a vital part of your health management plan.
+At this time, the gluten-free diet is the only treatment for celiac disease.
+While there is a lot of information online about the gluten-free diet, appointments with a registered dietitian (RDN) skilled in celiac disease are a vital part of your health management plan.

-In your nutrition appointments, an experienced dietitian will: 1,2,3,4
+In your nutrition appointments, an experienced dietitian will1,2,3:

-- Teach you the details of the gluten-free diet, such as label reading, sources of hidden gluten, shopping, and how to help prevent cross- contamination in the kitchen and when dining out, etc.
+- Teach you the gluten-free diet, including label reading, sources of hidden gluten, grocery shopping, cross-contact with gluten in the kitchen and when dining out, etc.

 - Recommend dietary changes and/or supplements to help relieve symptoms, such as constipation, diarrhea, unwanted weight changes, and conditions such as lactose intolerance

-- Help you to maximize your nutrition through balanced diet and vitamin/mineral supplements, as needed.
+- Help you balance your gluten-free diet and select vitamin/mineral supplements, as needed.

 - Suggest useful resources, such as local and national support groups.

-- Support you in making the adjustment to this new way of eating.
+- Support you in adjusting to this new way of eating

 Follow-up visits will include a review of:

 - Any weight changes and your goal weight (if different from current weight)